arthurdent/hoopybot/README.md

 3. start the bot by running ./startbot
 	* this will pipe bot logs to a file called out in conf/pipes/ and run the bot in the background
 	* use "tail -f conf/pipes/out" to monitor bot events.
-4. stop the bot by running ./killbot
+4. stop the bot by running ./ctrlbot kill

 Scripts go in the conf/scripts/ dir and need +x to execute.
 See the example script conf/scripts/fortune for a simple tutorial on how to write scripts.